bcgov/nr-nerds/project-sync/FUTURE-IDEAS.md

 ## 12. Proposed Rule Changes
 - Anything moved to the **New, Parked, or Backlog** columns should not have a Sprint assigned.

+## 13. Add Issues and PRs assigned to User to the Project
+- Anything assigned to a user should be added to the project board, even if it is not in the "New" column.

+## 14. Batch Processing for Linked Issues

+## 15. Reduce GraphQL Query Complexity

+## 16. Additional Caching for Frequently Accessed Data

 ---

 If you want to work on any of these, create a GitHub issue and reference this file for details.